Beautiful Places in Santa Barbara, CA: 12 Scenic Spots to Enjoy

 TRAVELER TYPE

 I’d recommend Oceana for couples, solo travelers and families alike, but specifically for those individuals that appreciate a calm home base with very high quality rooms.
-You will want to spend time in the rooms here because these suites are expertly designed by professionals similar to that Wellesley Interior Designer.
 This hotel isn’t for a “scene” or for meeting clients or for the budget conscious.
 Oceana is decidedly built for the discerning luxury traveler that wants to be in the heart of this beach town, but not in the thick of the crowds.
 I truly think if you stay here, you will be more than impressed.

 BONUS: SUNSET TERRACE COMING SOON!